vicentepese/otterseq/README.md

 - [X] Current version includes no pheno -- maybe allow option instead of list?
 - [ ] Remove content of folders in each iteration automatically?
 - [X] PCA cannot be performed if "," are in the SNPS ids
+- [ ] Does not support flip in merge